For an Ecological Tourism!

 In the 21st century, especially if the onerous prophecies of climate scientists are accurate, but even if they are not, we need to find answers to questions of paramount importance, including how and who produces, distributes and stores money, energy and food, and, in the light of the Coronavirus crisis, how quality health, education and housing can be accessible for all.
 But a democratic, progressive tourism, travel and leisure are just as important in an automated economy where we should not have to work as many hours in order to make a decent living.
 In a way, we have to reverse-engineer the pillars of the current system.
 Work must be redefined, re-organised and fairly remunerated.
 Even if not always visible, there are already huge cracks in the status quo - the great transition to a low-carbon, fairer and happier world, is already underway.

-"Capitalism" is a convenient boogie.
-If in doubt, you can blame it for all evils and most will pretend to understand the connection.
-Orthodox Marxists aside, all questions relating to Capitalism, including if it even exists, or ever existed, depend on the way one defines it, and thus are tautological.
-According to some left-wing economists, including Yanis Varoufakis, we need not worry about "fixing" Capitalism as it is already on its way out (or may have even "silently passed away without anyone noticing"!), as Feudalism once was, we rather need to focus on creating a new system.
-This sounds as wishful thinking for the majority on the left however.
+According to the self-described 'erratic marxist' and maverick politician-economist Yanis Varoufakis, we need not worry about "fixing" Capitalism as it has "silently passed away without anyone noticing", as Feudalism once was.
 Capitalism certainly still exists as a shorthand for the 'globally prevailing socioeconomic system and geopolitical balance" or "world order", which of course is constantly evolving and is different than 200 years ago.
-As Engels however implied in his seminal "Origins of the Family, Private Property, and the State" the roots of Capitalism go all the way back to the rise of Patriarchy.
-Socialist Feminists today argue, credibly, that they are the two sides of the same coin.
-This would imply that we have can get/have gotten rid of Capitalism only to the extent that we have gotten rid of Patriarchy, or even of money itself.
-On the other hand, Capitalism being so infamously flexible, perhaps a Feminist, or Feminist-friendly, Capitalism has emerged or will emerge.
-(Side note: In fact Engels in 'Origins of the Family' outlined the stages of family evolution and the extension of the incest taboo to cover cousins but did not explain why such a taboo did not emerge in Muslim-majority countries, where today about 20-30% of marriages are between first cousins.
-Perhaps the further extension of the incest taboo in Western Europe create a socioeconomic incentive that ultimately lead to modern Capitalism?
-If we assume that first cousin marriage is a way to keep inheritance in the family and have strong kinship ties in the society and this is contrary to capital accumulation).
+As Engels implied in his seminal "Origins of the Family, Private Property, and the State" the roots of Capitalism go all the way back to the rise of Patriarchy while present-day Socialist Feminists also argue that they are the two sides of the same coin.
+This would imply that we can get/have gotten rid of Capitalism only to the extent that we have gotten rid of Patriarchy.
+On the other hand, Capitalism being so infamously flexible, perhaps a Feminist, or Feminist-friendly, Capitalism has emerged.

-Capitalism as a term goes back to the 13th century although as a practice its origins can be traced to the first agrarian societies and the accumulation of capital.
+Capitalism as a term goes back to the 13th century.
+Its origins however can be traced to the emergence of agrarian societies and the first accumulation of capital.
 The term 'capitalism' was chosen by Louis Blanc and later by Marx and Engels (M&E) to describe and explain the then emerging economic system.
 M&E are towering figures in the history of political philosophy, respected by friends and foes alike, due to their scientific analysis of human progress until the 19th century.
 But first and foremost they were theorists of (19th c) Capitalism rather than Socialism and they did not provide a roadmap for the transition to, or a hypothesis of how the alternative, Communist, society they envisioned, or even the transitionary stage of Socialism, would really work.
 According to many scholars, as he grew older Marx became less statist, dogmatic and euro-centric, moved closer to libertarian communism, appreciated the role of local conditions and the existence of many paths forward, to the extent that in his final years Marx was not an orthodox Marxist (or indeed a Marxist-Leninist!).
-Thanks to the works of John Bellamy Foster, Paul Burkett, Michael Löwy, Kohei Saito and others, we are now aware that Marx gradually and increasingly appreciated the importance of Ecology and he can be rightly considered a key precursor of EcoSocialism.
-For a libertarian socialist like Chomsky, Marxism is an "organized religion" but again this not very informative as all coherent, comprehensible and eventually successful theories, must be organised.
-If there is a dogma or tautology in Marxism, then that can only be that Humanity may scientifically and ethically progress towards an altruistic direction to the level required by a future Communist society.
-There is ample evidence to back the proposition that Humanity does progress scientifically, but scant evidence it has made any progress in the direction of altruism / mutual aid during the past 10,000 years, the visible results being endless poverty, violence and wars.
-Marx unfortunately did not write anything specific about Tourism, as Raul Bianchi points out, probably because mass tourism did not exist in his day.
+Thanks to the works of John Bellamy Foster, Paul Burkett, Michael Löwy, Kohei Saito and others, we are now aware that Marx gradually and increasingly appreciated the importance of Ecology and he can be rightly considered a key precursor of Ecosocialism.
+For a libertarian socialist like Chomsky, Marxism is an "organized religion" - again this not very informative as all coherent, comprehensible and eventually successful theories, must be organised.
+If there is a dogma or tautology in Marxism, then that can only be that Humanity may scientifically and ethically progress towards an altruistic direction to the level required by a future Communist society, and that this can only happen through a "Dictatorship of the Proletariat" (in practice a dictatorship "on behalf" of the proletariat).
+There is ample evidence to back the proposition that Humanity does progress scientifically, but scant evidence it has made any progress in the direction of altruism/mutual aid during the past 10,000 years, the visible results being endless poverty, violence and wars.
+Marx did not write anything specific about Tourism, as Raul Bianchi has pointed out, probably because mass tourism did not exist in his day.

 "Under socialism much of “primitive” democracy will inevitably be revived, since, for the first time in the history of civilized society the mass of population will rise to taking an independent part, not only in voting and elections, but also in the everyday administration of the state.
 Under socialism all will govern in turn and will soon become accustomed to no one governing."